 The Council also carries out other plans and activities calculated to strengthen ties between WAMU 88.5 and the community.
 For example, the Council regularly holds Community Dialogues which convene local leaders and members of the community to discuss specific issues of particular interest to the region.
 These closed, off–the-record sessions provide background information and valuable contacts for the station's reporters and program producers.
 Community Dialogues are closed to the public, so that the participants can freely have off-the-record discussions for the benefit of the reporters and program producers; however, there is a valuable way for you to impact the conversation, and possibly future stories on WAMU 88.5.
 If you have an idea for a topic that you believe has potential for in-depth, community-based discussion, email email@example.com.

-For additional information about the WAMU Community Council and its activities, please call Anne Healy at 202/885-1264 or send an e-mail to firstname.lastname@example.org.
-If you are a WAMU member and would like to be considered for membership on the Council, please submit your bio and a letter explaining why you would like become a Council Member to Anne before September 30 and she will bring your information to the attention of the Nominating Committee.
+For additional information about the WAMU Community Council and its activities, please call Benae Mosby at 202-885-1571 or by e-mail to firstname.lastname@example.org.
+If you are a WAMU member and would like to be considered for membership on the Council, please submit your bio and a statement of interest to the above email address.